The current document describes the stages of recruitment and the various evaluation points that occur during the process.

 Emailing selected candidates#

 Once both the assignee and reviewer for each candidate agree, the recruitment manager assigned to the candidature sends an email to the candidates they have selected.
 We use a standard email template for the content of that email.
+Make sure to CC the recruitment@ mailing-list in your exchanges with candidates, to allow others to follow.

 Scheduling through Calendly#